MicrosoftDocs/winrt-api/windows.security.authentication.web.core/webauthenticationcoremanager_findaccountproviderasync_2014778381.md

 > When using `"https://login.windows.local"` as the *webAccountProviderId* value, you should not specify an *authority* value.
 Use the [single-parameter overload](webauthenticationcoremanager_findaccountproviderasync_1831443503.md) of this method instead.

 ## -returns
-When this method completes successfully, it returns the found web account provider.
+When this method completes successfully, it returns the found **[WebAccountProvider](https://docs.microsoft.com/uwp/api/windows.security.credentials.webaccountprovider)** object.

 ## -remarks